LAB02-Research/HASS.Agent/README.md

 #### 5. Hotkey config

 This is optional, and can be used to pull up the Quick Actions window at any time.

+#### 6. Updates

+If you want, HASS.Agent can check for updates in the background.
+This works by checking the latest release on GitHub.
+When a new release is found, you'll be notified and given the chance to open the release page.

 ----